2nd Battalion, 3rd Marines

-2nd Battalion, 3rd Marines (2/3) was an infantry battalion in the United States Marine Corps based out of Marine Corps Base Hawaii consisting of approximately 1000 Marines and sailors.
+2nd Battalion, 3rd Marines (2/3) was an infantry battalion in the United States Marine Corps based out of Marine Corps Base Hawaii consisting of approximately 1,000 Marines and sailors.
 The battalion fell under the command of the 3rd Marine Regiment and the 3rd Marine Division.
-The battalion was deactivated in January 2022 as part of the Marine Corps' on-going Force Design efforts.
+The battalion was deactivated in January 2022 as part of the Marine Corps' ongoing Force Design efforts.